“To master the guitar, it takes ten years per cord,” according to a Spanish proverb.

-The strap is thus locked in to the knob, and the guitar player doesn’t have to worry about their many movements; the guitar strap won’t come undone during a concert, a jam session, or a rehearsal.
+The strap is thus locked in to the knob, and the guitar player doesn’t have to worry about their many movements; even if you are playing on a beginner guitar, the strap won’t come undone during a concert, a jam session, or a rehearsal.

 String instruments undoubtedly reflect a certain style: the guitar player is often at the front of a stage, everyone watching him or her although there are numerous instruments behind them, such as brass instruments, percussion, wood, wind instruments, etc.

 With the guitar or bass strap, the musician gives himself a certain look depending on the different patterns, inscriptions, and colors of the strap.

 Personally, I wouldn’t opt to wear, for example, a pink guitar strap decorated with skulls or flags.